criteo/loop/README.md

 ### Why?

-Working on today's web applications requires to manage several build systems.
+Working on today's web applications requires managing several build systems.
 For example you will use `sbt`, `cargo`, `cake`, `go build` or `maven` to compile your backend; `webpack`, `grunt` or `gulp` to build your frontend; `npm` or `bower` to fetch some dependencies; plus a bunch of `sql` or `bash` scripts to reset your data...oh, and you have to restart your server after a change if it does not auto-reload for you.

-If you are not using a full-stack integrated web framework that manage that for you, your development workflow (thus your productivity) probably suffers a lot.
+If you are not using a full-stack integrated web framework that manages all that for you, your development workflow (thus your productivity) probably suffers a lot.

 **loop** enhances your workflow by managing all these repetitive steps.
-It sits in front of your application, and run all the needed build tasks before starting your server.
-Then it monitors the filesystem changes and rebuild and restart if needed.
+It sits in front of your application, and runs all the needed build tasks before starting your server.
+Then it monitors the filesystem changes, rebuilding and restarting if needed.

-Because it is external to your project, it is agnostic to your technology choices, whatever build system and setup you prefer.
-It just runs your build tasks and monitor the results.
+Because it is external to your project, it is agnostic to your technology choices: you can use whatever build system and setup you prefer.
+It just runs your build tasks and monitors the results.

-And because everything happen in your browser, you can stay focus on your work: edit your source code, click reload in your browser and see the result!
+And because everything happens in your browser, you can stay focused on your work: edit your source code, click reload in your browser and see the result!

 ### Usage

-**loop** is a command line tool that need to be installed from npm.
+**loop** is a command line tool that needs to be installed from npm.

 #### Install globally